netbrain/visual-regression-action/IMPLEMENTATION_SUMMARY.md

 ## 📝 License

-Apache-2.0 - See LICENSE file for details
+MIT - See LICENSE file for details

 ## 🙏 Acknowledgments